-The RSI function's camera sensor has limitations just like the human eye - read more about camera sensor limitations (p.
-228)).
+The camera sensor for RSI has limitations just like the human eye.
+Find out more about this in the section on the camera sensor limitations (p.
+229)).

-Signs which indirectly provide information on a prevailing speed limit, e.g. name signs for towns/districts, are not recorded by the RSI function.
+Signs which indirectly provide information on a prevailing speed limit, e.g. name signs for towns/districts, are not recorded by RSI.